 The United Nations has identified marijuana as the most widely used substance among people suffering from depression.
 While research is showing mixed results on the effectiveness and potential benefits of using the drug to lessen the symptoms of depression, self-medicating with pot without the consultation of a medical professional may make your depression worse in the long run.

-What Are The Risks of Self-Medicating?
+What Are the Risks of Self-Medication for Depression?

 - Incorrect self-diagnosis